odairto/Process/README.md

     ```
     This command enables 2 ports in the external environment of Docker.
 You can access the RabbitMQ Admin interface at `localhost:15672` with user: `guest` and password: `guest`.
 The port 5672 is used to run the project locally.

 4. Create the image and run the Publisher:
-    In PowerShell, navigate to the project path, something like: `Repositories\Process`, and execute:
-    ```sh
-    docker build -t generating-data:1.0.0 .
-    docker run -d --network my_network --name process generating-data:1.0.0
-    ```

-5. Create the image and run the Publisher:
     In PowerShell, navigate to the project path, something like: `\Process`, and execute:
     ```sh
     docker build -f Dockerfile.publisher -t publisher:1.0.0 .